tolees/supermercado/content/B06XWRXQJ7-es.md

 🔎:

-- El producto contiene 1/4 de crema hidratante
+- The protection time is 48 hours.
-- El tiempo de protección es de 48 horas
+- The product contains 1/4 moisturising cream.
-- Dove Fresh desodorante Roll On de 50 ml
+- Dove Fresh Roll On Deodorant 50ml
-- El producto es apto para piel sensible
+- The product is suitable for sensitive skin.

 [🛒 Visítala!!!](https://www.amazon.es/dp/B06XWRXQJ7/?tag=tolees-21)